okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-user-scoped-account-management/main/index.md

 The MyAccount API now provides user-scoped endpoints that don’t require admin tokens.
 End users only need a bearer token to update their profile, or email and phone authenticators.
 In addition, app developers can call the MyAccount API for active users outside of the authentication context.
 For example, after a user enrolls in the mandatory email factor and completes authentication, app developers can call the API to enroll the active user with the optional phone authenticator.

-## About the Postman collection
+## About the Postman Collection

-It is up to you how you set up users to call the MyAccount API to manage their account.
-In this guide, we provide sample API calls using a Postman collection to demonstrate them in a language/platform neutral way.
+It’s up to you how you set up users to call the MyAccount API to manage their account.
+In this guide, Okta provides sample API calls using a Postman Collection to demonstrate them in a language/platform neutral way.

-> **Note:** To run the Postman collection, you need an end-user access token.
+> **Note:** To run the Postman Collection, you need an end user access token.
 Use an [SDK](/docs/guides/auth-js/-/main/) to get the token.

 ## API versioning